DomBennett/TaxonNamesResolver/README.md

 The resolved names are then written to a csv file.

+## Installation
+Requires [python 2.7.3](https://wiki.python.org/moin/BeginnersGuide/Download) to be installed and requires the installation of the python pacakge setuptools.
+* Click 'Download ZIP' and the downloaded zipped file
+* Open a terminal/command prompt, and navigate to the downloaded folder
+* Type 'python setup.py install' (for mac and unix systems you may need to type 'sudo python setup.py install')
+* This will install taxon names resolver as a package in your python library, it will also add the python script 'TaxonNamesResolver.py' to your system path

 ## Basic usage
-Requires [python 2.7.3](https://wiki.python.org/moin/BeginnersGuide/Download) to be installed and the installation of the following python packages: contextlib, json, urllib and urllib2
-* Download taxon_names_resolver.py
-* Place in folder with list of taxon names to be searched
-* Open terminal/command prompt and type: 'python taxon_names_resolver.py'
+* To run the program, open terminal/command prompt and type: 'TaxonNamesResolver.py'
  * Provide file name for list of taxon names
  * Provide the name of the datasource you wish to search against (NCBI by default)
  * Provide the taxon ID of the parent clade of all names given (see Taxon ID below)